Picovoice/rhino/binding/nodejs/README.md

   }
 }

-// always call release when finished to free the resources allocated by Rhino handle.release();
+// always call release when finished, to free the resources allocated by Rhino handle.release();
 ```